 By all accounts, 2015 was a very exciting year for Microsoft’s Windows operating system.
 The company kicked off an upgrade program that brought its Windows 10 Update to millions of notebooks desktops and tablets for free.
 We haven’t seen that kind of exciting announcement from Microsoft since, but that’s going to change soon.
 Microsoft is preparing for its biggest, most high-profile Windows 10 update yet.
 It’s calling this upgrade the Windows 10 Creators Update.

-Microsoft launched test versions of the Windows 10 Creators Update just after it launched the Windows 10 Anniversary Update this year.
+Microsoft launched test versions of the Windows 10 Creators Update just after it launched the Windows 10 Anniversary Update last year.
 Since then, members of the Windows Insider Program have been the first to enjoy some small feature changes.

 Microsoft’s teams are obsessed with making it easier to connect with users in interesting ways.
 To that end, the company has come up with MyPeople.
 MyPeople is an all-new area in the Taskbar that lets users instant message, share and email with the most important people in their life.
 App developers are able to add new modes of communication to MyPeople.